busraakbulut/busraakbulut/README.md

 * 🌍  I'm based in Türkiye
 * ✉️  You can contact me at [busraakbulut.business@gmail.com](mailto:busraakbulut.business@gmail.com)
-* 🧠  I'm learning HTML/CSS/TS/JS/ANGULAR
+* 🧠  I'm currently developing with React-NextJs

 ### Skills